salgomriv1/LoginAndSignup/README.md

 # LoginAndSignup

-A test witch Firebase authentication
+A test with Firebase authentication